lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 ## Important dates

-The last day to drop the course online (with no instructor or advisor approval) is January 31st.
-The last day to drop without a W grade (instructor or advisor approval required) is February 7th.
-The last day to drop with a W grade (instructor and advisor approval required) is April 19th.
+The last day to drop the course online (with no instructor or advisor approval) is September 6th.
+The last day to drop without a W grade (instructor or advisor approval required) is September 13th.
+The last day to drop with a W grade (instructor and advisor approval required) is November 15th.
 See the full [add/drop schedule](https://www.montana.edu/registrar/add_drop_schedule.html) for more information.